Drekkg/bug-alert-frontend66/README.md

 **Main Page - Logged out**

 The main page in a logged out state contains a banner informing the user to either sign in or sign up.
-They are links that lead to the relevant page.
+There are links that lead to the relevant page.
-An un authorised used can view the list of projects on the application, but any of the specific details.
+An un authorised user can view the list of projects on the application, but not any of the specific details.

 - Each project header card will contain:
   - a description of the project.